Ohayo003/chat-app/README.md

    password: test123

-You can create a new account and then sign in to try the functionality of the sign-in and sign-up of the app. before you can message a user you must first add her/him as a friend.
-After adding him/her it will automatically add each of you on the friend list of each account.
+You can create a new account and then sign in to try the functionality of the sign-in and sign-up of the app.